Legendary Toy Store FAO Schwarz Reopens In New York City Three Years After Closing Down

 David Niggli, FAO Schwarz’s chief merchandising officer, said the core of the store is “the classics, plus the ‘Oh wow!’ things you’ve never seen before.”

-There are several interactive experiences for children and the young at heart, explained NBC 4 New York — the Discovery Science Lab, which showcases various experiments; the Alex Bath and Hair Spa has beauty products that can be tested and shoppers can even create their own signature lotion or bath bomb; the DIY Race Car pit has “trained mechanics” to help speed junkies build customizable vehicles; Marvin’s Magic Corner features demonstrations so budding magicians can properly do tricks for friends and family; and the Baby Adoption Center has “nurses” to assist with choosing the right doll and filling out the required paperwork.
+There are several interactive experiences for children and the young at heart, explained NBC 4 New York.
+The Discovery Science Lab showcases various experiments.
+The Alex Bath and Hair Spa has beauty products that can be tested and shoppers can even create their own signature lotion or bath bomb.
+The DIY Race Car pit has “trained mechanics” to help speed junkies build customizable vehicles.
+Marvin’s Magic Corner features demonstrations so budding magicians can properly do tricks for friends and family.
+And the Baby Adoption Center has “nurses” to assist with choosing the right doll and filling out the required paperwork.

 FAO Schwarz’s owners, ThreeSixty Brands, plan to expand the brand to Canada, China, Europe, and Australia with both regular and pop-up shops.